 The Round outline, Round begin outline, and Round end outline properties specify whether the end points of the arc outline have rounded caps.
 For an arc that does not have an outline, the Cap style property specifies whether the line ends are square or rounded.

-The Pie type is used to create a pie slice, a pie that is missing slices, or just the pie rind (similar to an arc), depending on the values of the Begin, End, and Hide line properties.
+The Pie component is used to create a pie slice, a pie that is missing slices, or just the pie rind (similar to an arc), depending on the values of the Begin, End, and Hide line properties.

 The filling of the pie is painted using either a solid fill color or a gradient.
 The fill color property values are set in the same way as for a rectangle.
 The border property values are described in Strokes.